menandmice/micetro_docs/index.rst

 2. :ref:`manual-introduction`
 3. :ref:`reference`

 Use the :ref:`implementation` to familiarize yourself with Micetro's architecture and installation procedures for components on different platforms.
-The :ref:`user-manual` covers Micetro's functionality.
+The :ref:`manual-introduction` covers all of Micetro's functionality.
 The Implementation Guide also details the update procedures.

 .. image:: images/menandmice.png
   :width: 25%